 So the third step to a renewed mind is to pray for it.
 Ask, seek, knock.
 Will not your Father give the Holy Spirit to those who ask him (Luke 11:13)?

 4. Focus on the Glory of God

-"Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of the sinners, nor sits in the seat of scoffers; but his delight is in the law of the Lord and on his law he meditates day and night."
-Do you?
-Day and night?
+“Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of the sinners, nor sits in the seat of scoffers; but his delight is in the law of the Lord and on his law he meditates day and night” (Psalm 1:1–2) Do you, both day and night?
 It is the only way.
 We become what we behold.